 We let $c := |\mathcal{F}|+1$ and define the lists $\Lambda$ as

-Our intuition for this construction should be, that the vertex $a$ "selects" sets from $\mathcal{F}$ by labeling the edges in $E_{ua}$.
-The edges in $E_{za}$ ensure, that there are exactly $t$ different strong colors left for the edges in $E_{ua}$.
+The idea behind this construction is that the vertex $a$ selects sets from $\mathcal{F}$ by labeling the edges in $E_{Ua}$.
+The edges in $E_{Za}$ ensure, that there are exactly $t$ different strong colors left for the edges in $E_{Ua}$.

 We first show that $\ko \leq |\mathcal{F}|-t$.
 Let $e_1, e_2 \in E$ be the edges of an induced $P_3$ in $G$.
-Since $U \cup \{a \}$ is a clique by construction, at least one of the edges $e_1$ or $e_2$ has one endpoint in $Z$, hence it belongs to $E_{za}$.
-Since every $P_3$ in $G$ contains at least one edge from $E_{za}$ it follows that defining $E_{za}$ as weak edges and $E(U) \cup E_{ua}$ as strong edges yields an STC-labeling with one strong color.
-This labeling has $|E_{za}|=|\mathcal{F}|-t$ weak edges, hence~$\ko \leq |\mathcal{F}|-t$.
+Since $U \cup \{a \}$ is a clique by construction, at least one of the edges $e_1$ or $e_2$ has one endpoint in $Z$, hence it belongs to $E_{Za}$.
+Since every $P_3$ in $G$ contains at least one edge from $E_{Za}$ it follows that defining $E_{Za}$ as weak edges and $E_U \cup E_{Ua}$ as strong edges yields an STC-labeling with one strong color.
+This labeling has~$|E_{Za}|=|\mathcal{F}|-t$ weak edges, hence~$\ko \leq |\mathcal{F}|-t$.

 It remains to show that $(U, \mathcal{F}, t)$ has a solution $\mathcal{F}'$ of size $t$ if and only if $G$ has a $\Lambda$-satisfying STC-labeling $L=(S^1_L, \dots, S^{|\mathcal{F}|+1}_L, W_L)$ with~$W_L = \emptyset$.